 The Publisher: LinkedIn Learning

-The Measurement Method: International survey of 1,200 trainers and over 2,100 participants
+The Method of Measurement: International survey with 1,200 further education providers and over 2,100 training participants

 Link to the study (English): 2019 Workplace Learning Report

-So that you don’t have to read the entire study, I’ll briefly summarize the key findings here in English.
+So you don’t have to read the entire study, I will briefly summarize the key findings here in English.

-1. The Budget: Overall, educators have more money available.
+1. The Budget: Overall, further education providers have more money available.

 Tip from the study: Use your budget specifically for online methods.